TheMagicalBlob/gp4-GUI/README.md

+### Report Any Issues To Myself.
+I Am Still Actively Working On This, And Use It Myself
+- themagicalblob (Discord)
+- @TheMagicalBlob (Twitter / X)
+- TheMagicalDildo (Reddit...
+Use Discord, Please)
+- alteringorbisgames@gmail.com

 # GP4 GUI
 Legal gengp4.exe alternative written in C# made to avoid dealing with some of the more infuriating aspects of gengp4.exe, like writing to param.sfo, or building useless gp4's if the folder name isn't